JR Machine Discusses CNC Technologies With Cutting Tool Engineering

 JR Machine VP, Parker Tumanic, explained that setup time isn’t all that dissimilar from the old CNC machines.
 Rather, “where you gain is on the uptime of the machine and the efficiency.”
 He noted, “Your low-hanging fruit is in the run time rather than the setup.”
 These machines just get things done faster.

-JR Machine simplifies the production of precision parts for OEMs
+JR Machine streamlines the production of precision parts for OEMs